Wreath products in the automorphism group of a full shift: The main technical result

 A symbol that is only part of good words (i.e.\ the two words of length two that contain it are both good) is called \emph{good}.
 If a symbol is part of a bad word $ab$, and it is not a wall then it is called \emph{error}.

-Let $f \in H$.
-We will describe the action of $f$ on doubly transitive points\footnote{Doubly transitive points are dense, so it suffices to describe the action on these points.} in such a way that it simply simulates the natural action of $H$ on encoded configurations.
+Let $f \in \Aut_0(\Sigma^\Z)$.
+We will describe the action of $f$ on doubly transitive points\footnote{Doubly transitive points are dense, so it suffices to describe the action on these points.} in such a way that it simulates the natural action of $\Aut_0(\Sigma^\Z)$ on encoded configurations.
 This action works as follows.
 No bad symbol (i.e.\ error or wall) is modified.
-Good symbols are part of maximal \emph{good runs}, i.e.\ words $v$ of the form ${>}^* u {<}^*$ where $u \in B^*$, and either $u$ is the empty word, or the first and last symbols in $u$ are nonzero.
-Concretely, $v$ is in ${>}^* CB^*C {<}^* \cup {>}^* C {<}^* \cup {>}^* {<}^*$.
+Good symbols are part of maximal \emph{good runs}, i.e.\ words $v$ where all symbols are good.
+Explicitly, good runs are words of the form

+and there are also requirements on the symbols around the word since the length-2 words on the boundaries must be good.

 We deal with such words differently depending on whether the symbols to the left and right are wall or error.
 Consider first the case where the symbols on the left and right are walls, i.e.\ the context is $a{>} \cdot {>}^m u {<}^n \cdot {<}b$ where $a \neq {>}$, $b \neq {<}$.